tedtoal/Button_TT/README.md

 }
 ```

-The *Button_TT_int8* function *valueIncDec()* handles all the work of incrementing or decrementing the button value, honoring its minValue and maxValue settings by doing nothing once the limit is reached.
-It even determines which of the two registered buttons for the function was the actual button that was tapped, by comparing the *btn* argument to the two button variables.
+The *Button_TT_int8* function *valueIncDec()* handles all the work of incrementing or decrementing the button value, determining which of the two registered buttons for the function was the actual button that was tapped by comparing the *btn* argument to the two button variables.
+It increments or decrements the button value depending on which button was tapped, and it honors the minValue and maxValue settings by doing nothing once the limit is reached.
 The *amount* that the function adds to or subtracts from the button value is given by the first argument to the function, 1 above.

 The *initButton()* function for arrow buttons has the same arguments as the basic *Button_TT* button style, with the addition of one argument *(orient)* just after the first argument and two arguments after the x and y arguments:

 ```
 orient  Orientation of triangle: U=UP, D=DOWN, L=LEFT, R=RIGHT.
-s1      Length of the base of the equilateral triangle. s2      Length of the other two triangle sides.
+s1      Length of the base of the isosceles triangle. s2      Length of the other two triangle sides.
 ```